 - New webcam files: Beware of new files that have been downloaded on your device.
 If your camera is running video without your permission, you may find new, unexpected files downloaded and saved to your device.

 - Scans find infected files: Virus scanners can turn up all kinds of infected files and suspicious apps.
 Regular scanning might reveal camera-hacking malware.

 What Devices Are at Risk?

-Any device you use that has a camera can potentially be hacked into for malicious use.
-All the same tricks mentioned above will work with almost any device.
-While some are more difficult to crack, the reality is that any device can be hacked eventually.
-Hackers work tirelessly to develop new methods to access your devices.
-Whether you are using a desktop computer, a laptop, a tablet, or a smartphone, someone can potentially be watching you through your webcam.
-However, by taking the right steps to protect your devices you can scare off most hackers.
+While some are more difficult to crack, any device you use that has a camera can potentially be hacked into.
+Hackers work tirelessly to develop new methods to access your devices and their cameras.
+Whether you are using a desktop computer, a laptop, a tablet, or a smartphone, someone could be watching you through your webcam.
+However, by taking the right steps to protect your devices you can prevent most harmful webcam takeovers.

 One exception that’s made headlines recently is Pegasus spyware, developed by NSO Group, an Israeli technology firm.
 Pegasus is able to use “zero-click exploits” to infect users’ smartphones, meaning no user interaction is required.
 Pegasus can access your microphone, webcam and several messaging apps.
 Moreover, Pegasus spyware is very good at hiding itself and can even self-destruct on command if necessary.
 Therefore, it’s very difficult to detect and root out.

 Though it was created to target terrorism and crime, it’s been used to target journalists, political rivals and activists.

 Fretting about someone spying on you through a hacked webcam might seem a bit paranoid, and perhaps takes privacy concerns too far.
 However, as you read in this article, are plenty of cases and situations where webcam privacy can be compromised.